-Given the significant increase in CMV crashes throughout Nevada over the past several years, and with the advent of the 3-year CVSP for Nevada, the crash reduction goals continue to be refined for the FFY 2021 CVSP in order to more aggressively pursue and evaluate activities relative to a reduction in crashes.
-In 2019, approximately 55% of crashes were caused by unsafe driver behavior, such as failing to yield, driving too fast, unsafe lane changes, etc. NHP's goal is to emphasize our presence on Nevada roadways focusing on traffic enforcement and level III driver inspections to identify and ideally, reduce unsafe driver activities thus promoting safer roadways.
+Given the significant increase in CMV crashes throughout Nevada over the past several years, and with the advent of the 3year CVSP for Nevada, the crash reduction goals continue to be refined for the FFY 2021 CVSP in order to more aggressively pursue and evaluate activities relative to a reduction in crashes.
+In 2019, approximately 55% of crashes were caused by unsafe driver behavior, such as failing to yield, driving too fast, unsafe lane changes, etc. National statistics indicate speeding, distracted driving and seatbelt violation are the most common driver factors in at fault CMV crashes.
+NHP's goal is to emphasize our presence on Nevada roadways focusing on traffic enforcement and level III driver inspections to identify and ideally, reduce unsafe driver activities thus promoting safer roadways.
 The FFY21 CVSP goals have been revised to more clearly identify actual numbers for crash reduction.
-FFY 2021: Limit Statewide crashes to 638 FFY 2022: Limit Statewide crashes to 618
+FFY 2021: Limit Statewide crashes to 638 FFY 2022: Maintain Statewide crashes to 638